This Simple Chickpea Salad Layered Salad in a Mason Jar will have you wondering why you haven’t jumped onto the meal prep wagon a long time ago.

 That is, as long as you’re not using a high fat salad dressing, too much cheese, and an entire bag of croutons.

-I found a ton on Pinterest.
+Clearly, I found a ton on Pinterest.

 SO MANY salads were in MASON JARS!

-Why prepare a salad in a mason jar?
+Why prepare a mason jar salad?

 Don’t get me wrong, we here at Housewives of Frederick County absolutely love mason jars.